thatlarrypearson/vehicle-telemetry-system/README-engine.md

 The **engine** module, also known as **Telemetry OBD Logger** captures vehicle performance data using an OBD interface device attached to the vehicle.
 While the logger is running, it writes output to files.
 Data from multiple vehicles can easily be logged.
 Data from each different vehicle is stored in a directory/folder matching the vehicle's VIN or vehicle identification number.

+The software sends _OBD Commands_ to the engine.
+The engine responds to supported commands and ignores unsupported commands.
+This software and the underlying library supporting this software ([python-OBD](https://github.com/brendan-w/python-OBD)) use names like ```SPEED``` instead of the binary numbers ```0x0D``` that the OBD standard ([J1979-DA, Digital Annex of E/E Diagnostic Test Modes J1979DA_202104](https://www.sae.org/standards/content/j1979da_202104/)) uses.

 The software is designed to run on Raspberry Pi with Raspberry Pi OS (formerly known as Raspbian) installed.
-[Bluetooth capabilities](./README-bluetooth.md) are added to the Raspberry Pi through a USB Bluetooth adapter (BT Dongle) and installed software (Bluetooth Driver and tools).
+Bluetooth capabilities are used by a Bluetooth Adapter and must be correctly configured before this software module can function.
+See [Bluetooth Installation and Configuration](./docs/README-bluetooth.md) for more information.

 ![High Level System View](docs/README-HighLevelSystemView.JPG)